Skip to content

 Main Results

-Classification of 16 TSF models by PRO-DYN nomenclature (excerpt):
+Classification of 16 TSF models using PRO-DYN nomenclature (Selection):

 Model TFB Rank Complete Learnable DYN PRO-DYN Config DYN Function